 On July 16, 2020, the Chief Justice of the Québec Court of Appeal and the Minister of Justice and Attorney General of Québec announced the lifting of the suspension time limits in civil and criminal matters beginning September 1, 2020.
 This announcement effectively replaces previous announcements made on March 15 and on March 23, 2020, which suspended the time limits for civil and criminal matters due to the public health emergency.
 Time limits will therefore start running again as of September 1, 2020.
 This decision is in line with the May 28, 2020, announcement by the Government of Québec that Québec’s courts will gradually reopen as of June 1, 2020.

 The Government of Ontario has announced that all limitation and procedural time periods that were previously suspended have resumed running as of Monday, September 14, 2020.
 On March 16, 2020, all limitation periods in Ontario had been suspended until further notice.
 Further, any timelines created by the Government of Ontario requiring steps to be taken in a current or intended proceeding were suspended, subject to the ultimate discretion of the court, tribunal or other decision-maker responsible for the proceeding.

 Commissioning of Affidavits

-Until further notice, the Law Society of Ontario has advised that lawyers are not required to be in the affiant’s physical presence to commission an affidavit.
-Alternative means of commissioning, such as by video, will be permitted.
-Reasonable and appropriate measures must still be taken to confirm the identity of the affiant.
+As of January 1, 2021, remotely commissioned affidavits are generally acceptable in Ontario.
+Prior to this official amendment to the Rules of Civil Procedure, the Law Society of Ontario had advised that lawyers were not required to be in the affiant’s physical presence to commission an affidavit, until further notice.
+Alternative means of commissioning, such as by video, were permitted provided reasonable and appropriate measures were taken to confirm the identity of the affiant.